kyla100/AboutMe/README.md

 * Led club members to the Oregon HOSA State Leadership Conference (SLC) in March 2022
    * Total Chapter Awards: 1st and 5th in Nutrition, 2nd in Pathophysiology, and 2nd in Creative Problem Solving
 * Participated in the 2022 Anatomage Tournament
-* Qualified for HOSA International Leadership Conference (ILC) in June 2022 (in progress)
+* Qualified for HOSA International Leadership Conference (ILC) in June 2022
-   * Reached out for sponsorships
+   * Total Chapter Awards: National Geographic Cengage Test Finalists in Microbiology and General Chemistry, Finalist in Team Creative Problem Solving
 * Weekly meetings for studying/service projects

 ### Youth Council Leader, Chinese Friendship Association (CFAP) Youth Council, Summer 2020 - Present